A military officer saluting in uniform

 The requirement ensures loyalty and compliance with security protocols.

-While citizenship is mandatory for some specialized positions and officer roles, permanent residents may still qualify for many enlisted roles.
-Non-citizens should check with recruiters for specific branch policies.
+While citizenship is mandatory for some specialized and officer positions, permanent residents may still qualify for many enlisted roles.

 Education

-Educational qualifications are another critical requirement.
-A high school diploma or GED is the minimum standard for most roles, ensuring that recruits have the basic academic foundation needed for training and service.
+According to GoArmy, a high school diploma or GED is the minimum standard for most roles, ensuring that recruits have the basic academic foundation needed for training and service.

 Certain positions, particularly officer roles or specialized jobs, may require higher education, such as a bachelorโ€™s degree.
-Education also affects eligibility for advanced training programs and leadership opportunities.

 ASVAB Testing